Unbeatable0826/Library_Committee/README.md

 # Library_Committee
-A library Website for the Basis Scottsdale Library
+A library Website for the Basis Scottsdale Library using javascript, html, and css, with the backend being handled by python.